MicrosoftDocs/visualstudio-docs/docs/ide/deploy-copilot-to-enterprise.md

 ## Modify an existing installation to add the GitHub Copilot component

-Most of the time, users would've either acquired Visual Studio themselves, or run a development environment setup script on their machine.
+Most of the time, users would either acquire Visual Studio themselves, or run a development environment setup script on their machine.
 To add the GitHub Copilot component to an existing installation of Visual Studio, use the installer's `modify` command from either a command line or PowerShell window.

 ### Sample install instructions